luth2/Certified-Kubernetes-Security-Specialist/README.md

 3. Properly set up [Ingress objects with security control](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls)
 4. [Protect node metadata and endpoints](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/#restricting-cloud-metadata-api-access)

-    <details><summary> Using Kubernetes network policy to restrict pods access to cloud metadata </summary>
+    <summary> Using Kubernetes network policy to restrict pods access to cloud metadata </summary>

       * This example assumes AWS cloud, and metadata IP address is 169.254.169.254 should be blocked while all other external addresses are not.